 As a Chartered Psychologist, I have to make sure that I only use tools that are based on excellent research so I don’t give recommendations lightly.
 So when I went to be trained how to use Strengthscope, I was sceptical and wanted to know a lot about how it works, why it works and what the scientific basis was.
 And I have been hugely impressed on all counts.
-In particular, how it shows to shift your mindset to playing to your strengths rather than beating yourself up about weaknesses.
+In particular, it shows how to shift your mindset to a place where you spend more time playing to your strengths rather than beating yourself up about weaknesses.

 I do realise this could sound rather woolly, but I have seen spectacular results from the strengths approach which are arise from the individual finding resources in themselves they never realised they had.
 I have benefited from this approach to coaching myself so know personally the value it can bring.